Kodak 35

-The Kodak 35 was introduced in 1938 as the first US manufactured 35mm camera from Eastman Kodak Company.
+The Kodak 35 was introduced in 1938 as the first US manufactured 35 mm camera from Eastman Kodak Company.
 It was developed in Rochester, New York when it became likely that imports from the Kodak AG factory in Germany could be disrupted by war.

 While Kodak had invented the Kodak 135 daylight-loading film cassette in 1934, prior to 1938 they only offered the German made Kodak Retina to work with this cartridge.
-US built 35mm cameras used the 828 paper backed 35mm roll-film (Bantam Series).
+US built 35mm cameras used the 828 paper backed 35 mm roll-film (Bantam Series).